JorisPhilipsen/JQueryEqualHeight/README.md

-JQuery EqualHeight Plugin
+jQuery Equal Height Plugin
 =================

-JQuery plugin to create collums with equal height that works with multiple rows and responsive design.
+jQuery plugin to create collums with equal height that works with multiple rows and responsive design.